 Sunscreen: As you’ve just read above, the sun gets pretty intense on Gavdos, it’s the area with the highest solar radiation in Europe which makes it an ideal place for solar panels, but rather less for your skin.

 Both I and one of my kids get dark pretty easily, with just a mid to low kind of protection, however, my eldest son needs extreme care when exposed to the Cretan sun, as early as in spring.
-For him, I go with 100 SPF in lotion.
-While for my youngest I prefer a lower protection lotion that takes good care of his skin (I use his lotion too!).
+For him, I go with a good 100 SPF lotion that takes good care of his skin.

 But most importantly, it’s still a common practice to camp on the beach in Gavdos.
 Despite having rather good hotels, part of the magic of the island is in its unique hippie spirit.